-Jean-Luc is the Corporate Vice President Europe, Middle East, Africa, Canada and Latin America regions of Edwards Lifesciences.
-Prior to assuming his current role, Jean-Luc served as the vicepresident of transcatheter heart valves EMEA.
+Jean-Luc Lemercier is the Corporate Vice President Europe, Middle East, Africa, Canada and Latin America regions of Edwards Lifesciences.
+Prior to assuming his current role, Lemercier served as the Vice President of transcatheter heart valves EMEA.
 Under his leadership at Edwards, the company successfully launched the SAPIEN transcatheter heart valve technology and built its leadership position in Europe.
 Edwards Lifesciences is the global leader in patient-focused medical innovations for structural heart disease, as well as critical care and surgical monitoring.
-Jean-Luc also serves as Chair of the Cardiovascular Sector Group of MedTech Europe, the Association representing the medical technology industry in Europe.
+Lemercier also serves as Chair of the Cardiovascular Sector Group of MedTech Europe, the association representing the medical technology industry in Europe.

 As CEO of Rovio Entertainment, a Finland-based global entertainment company that creates, develops and publishes mobile games which have been downloaded over 4bn times, Kati is one of the few female chief executives of a European technology company.
 Today, the digital gaming industry has significant social and financial impacts related not only to its entertainment value but also to the increase in innovations and technological know-how.
 Prior to her position as CEO, she served as Rovio’s Chief Legal Officer as well as Head of Sales for the EMEA region, and previously worked at Nokia Siemens Networks and Poyry.